It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 In March, I continued applying but only to 8 companies because I was a bit burnt out from the doing take home tests, and tons of interviews with recruiters (not only companies but freelance recruiters).

 I also decided to focus on the interviews I had lined up.
-Very interestingly, my attempt at increasing luck worked.
-People from 2 other companies saw my post and reached out to me.
+Very interestingly, a couple of people from a couple of companies saw my post and reached out to me.
 Both were trusted team members of the companies who referred me to their managers, and I was able to get better quality interviews due to that.

 From the pool of 4 interviews, I managed to get 2 offers.
 One was from the people who saw my post, and the other was from a company I applied to in February.
 The other two ended up ghosting me, and decided I wasn’t a good fit, respectively.

 I decided to accept one of the offers, and now I’m employed! 🥳 It’s a remote role as a web developer for a digital agency in Singapore.
 The other offer was with a Singaporean cybersecurity firm with an office in KL.
+Both had really good benefits and compensation.
 I was really tempted to take the offer but I decided to go with the remote role.

 Thoughts

-This job search took around 5 months, if I only count the times I was actively searching it would be around 3 months (November, January, February) from start to finish.
+This job search took around 5 months from start to finish.
+If I only count the times I was actively searching it would be around 3 months (November, January, February).
 Which is a shockingly long time.

-During the job search, I also did some research into the labor markets in Singapore, and New Zealand.
+I did some research into the job markets in New Zealand, and Singapore during the job search.
 What I’ve found is not hopeful.

 Singapore